My Entrepreneur Journey: Innovation, Iteration & Failure

 For those of you who have never had to listen to your own recorded voice for any length of time, let me set the record straight: it is a form of hell on earth.

-Pivot the fourth undid everything from in the last step.
+Pivot the 4th undid everything from in the last step.
 (Fail fast).

 My image, my no-nonsense delivery, my voice.
 As scary as it seemed, it finally clicked.
 The personal connection was what clients related to.
 And because they were starting to know me through my articles or videos, the connection to the online course was made even easier.